👨🏼💻

 before signing an offer letter.

-VC Funding Expectations
+VC Funding expectations

 Venture-backed startups are different from traditional companies that focus on profitability.
 Taking on venture investment is analogous to powering your business with rocket fuel—your growth is expected to skyrocket, at an astronomical pace.
 Sustainable unit economics is important (for example, spending more than $1 on customer acquisition to generate $1 in revenue is bad business) but, VCs are not looking for profitability if the business supports strong margins and you’re investing in growth (i.e. engineering for new products and sales and marketing).
 Assuming the same revenue base, a business that demonstrates high growth (even with negative profitability) will receive a higher valuation than a business that grows at a lower rate even if it’s profitable.